For urgent help, see Emergencies.

 - Sunday: closed

-Mubeen provides a confidential space in which to listen to students’ emotional concerns and issues.
-She is a registered counsellor with over 15 years’ experience, working with people from diverse backgrounds with a range of mental health and emotional difficulties.
-On days when she is not working at Balliol, she works at the University Counselling Service, including facilitating workshops.
-Mubeen is available at Balliol by appointment on Tuesdays, 9.00–5.00pm from 0th–9th week
+Steph provides a confidential space in which to listen to students’ emotional concerns and issues.
+She is a registered counselling psychologist with over ten years’ experience, working with people from diverse backgrounds with a range of mental health and emotional difficulties.
+On days when she is not working at Balliol, she works at the University Counselling Service.
+Steph is available at Balliol by appointment on Wednesdays, 9.00–5.00pm, from 0th–9th week.

 Fiona is available during term time and vacations to support students with welfare matters and concerns relating to hardship and disability.
 She can be approached for help in accessing University welfare, disability, and support services, and with queries relating to arrangements for College accommodation and exam adjustments owing to disability or illness.
 She is also available to discuss any financial aid students might need due to unexpected hardship, concerns about unforeseen demands on funding or support for health and welfare concerns – see also Financial Support.

 The Junior Deans support the welfare and decanal systems of the College across the three accommodation sites, working together under the guidance of the Wellbeing and Welfare Lead and other College Officers.
 All Junior Deans receive welfare training at the University prior to starting their roles.
 Working together but in either undergraduate- or graduate-facing roles, they are available to offer a caring and listening ear or word of encouragement, and their primary welfare role is in signposting students to the appropriate professional support.
+They are on duty, on site, between 7.00pm and 8.00am and work with the Lodge to help with emergencies.
 They are:

-Please check the Junior Dean rota [to be posted here in MT2022] to see who is on duty or call the duty mobile 07010 026478.
+Please check the Master’s Field/Holywell Manor Junior Dean rota to see who is on duty.

-The Harassment Officers can be contacted for confidential advice on matters relating to harassment.
-They are:
+The Harassment Advisors can be contacted for confidential advice on matters relating to harassment:

 Personal Tutors and College Advisers